Hibble32985/Tortuga_del_Mar/README.md

 Assistance in completing the challenge is as follows:
 Amanda Paulette:assisted in explaining and recommending considerations of various combinations of code to fit the criteria of creating a functional project and reviewed final code to determine if it was operational.

-friendly-parakeet: repository on github of initial code, CSS and script.js to begin and complete challenge scaler.com: resource used to learn more about problems, considerations and potential options of code (none code used) passwordgenerator.zippyout.com:  reviewed information and potential means of code to creating a password generator (no code used)
+friendly-parakeet: repository on github of initial code, CSS and script.js to begin and complete challenge

+scaler.com: resource used to learn more about problems, considerations and potential options of code (none code used)

+passwordgenerator.zippyout.com:  reviewed information and potential means of code to creating a password generator (no code used)

-geeksforgeeks: resource used to learn more about definitions of various terms in provided code (no code used) developer.mozilla.org:  resource used to learn more about creating a password generator and understanding CSS in more detail as well as potential values for margins (no code used)
+geeksforgeeks: resource used to learn more about definitions of various terms in provided code (no code used)

+developer.mozilla.org:  resource used to learn more about creating a password generator and understanding CSS in more detail as well as potential values for margins (no code used)

+YouTube Random Password Generator in JavaScript: Beginner Tutorial: resource used to learn more about creating such (no code used)

 URL to password generator site: file:///C:/Users/can2f/OneDrive/Desktop/code%20folder/Challenge%203/index.html

-Link to image of password generator:  https://1drv.ms/i/s!AgkCtpz1riGAiLxYx9SmoDMXASgfDQ?e=5Gdt9w
+Link to image of password generator:  https://1drv.ms/i/s!AgkCtpz1riGAiLxYx9SmoDMXASgfDQ?e=GWW2gd